 Welcome to Content Brief, our new monthly series where we brief you on the latest chatter in the content marketing world.
 Here’s what happened in content marketing this July.

-The most valuable brand in the world is infamous for introducing the world to iProducts for years, but now Apple is known for their ventures outside of tech.
+The most valuable brand in the world is infamous for introducing the world to iProducts, but now Apple is known for their ventures outside of tech.
 Mainly, media.

-Reported by The Hollywood Reporter earlier this month, Apple has quietly begun to develop and produce original content—in the form of unscripted video series—as its iPhone and other tech sales have slowed.
+According to The Hollywood Reporter, Apple has quietly begun to develop and produce original content—in the form of unscripted video series—as its iPhone and other tech sales have slowed.
 But curiously, they aren’t trying to become Netflix, or better yet, Amazon.

-According to what Apple’s senior vice-president, Apple is “not in the business of trying to create TV shows”.
+According to Apple’s senior vice-president, Apple is “not in the business of trying to create TV shows.”
 Then what business are they in?
 Creating content tied into Apple products.
 It sounds suspiciously like content marketing, no?